joseym/li3_hierarchy/README.md

 So you read this and think to yourself ... "ok, what's so special about that?"

+__quit heckling, heckler!__

-Now you want to create that "About Me" page, because time is short and you're eager to go eat a sandwich the only difference between it and the home page is the sidebar.
+Now you want to create that "About Me" page.
+Because time is short and you're eager to go eat a sandwich you've decided that, for now, the only difference between it and the home page is the sidebar.
 You don't want it to show the link to the "About Me" page, but rather show the link to the "Home" page. ("wow, baffling example Josey!")

 Well, rather than rewriting that page you simply assign it's parent to the home page and modify the sidebar block: